 Usernames and Passwords for UserValidation

-If you authenticate using the UserValidation table, you are choosing what your web customers will use as their username.
-You will also need to choose a password for all of your users to enter and set that value in the UserValidation table.
-It is technically possible to not use the password field and leave that blank, but is not recommended for security and privacy issues.
+If your patrons are going to authenticate through the use of the UserValidation table, you will need to configure the username requirements and temporary initial password for your patrons.
+It is technically possible to not use the password field and leave that blank but is not recommended for security and privacy issues.

-If you choose not to encrypt the password ahead of time (or do not have the tools to do so), you can enter what you would like the password to be for all users into the PlainTextPassword field of the UserValidation table.
+Passwords- The password value can be implemented by entering the password for all users into the PlainTextPassword field of the UserValidation table.
 This field is used only for the initial registration of new users to compare to the value the new customer types in and is no longer used for future logins.

 For example, if you would like all Aeon customers to use their library card as their username and their last name in all lowercase as their password, you can enter those values into the UserValidation table.
 The Username field would be 123456789 if that is the customer's library card number and the PlainTextPassword field would be "smith".
 Note that while you are using the customers' last name as his password, you would want to enter that value into the PlainTextPassword field and not the LastName field.
 Any other information you wish to pre-populate can be entered in UserValidation as well (FirstName, LastName, Phone, EMailAddress).
 Because you are using the PlainTextPassword field, the Password field in UserValidation would be blank.